kasnerz/reffix/README.md

 ```

 ## Main features
-- **Completing references** – *reffix* queries DBLP API to find a complete reference for each entry in the BibTeX file.
+- **Completing references** – *reffix* queries the DBLP API with the paper title and the first author's name to find a complete reference for each entry in the BibTeX file.
-- **Replacing arXiv preprints** –  *reffix* can replace arXiv pre-prints with the version published at a conference or in a journal.
+- **Replacing arXiv preprints** –  *reffix* can try to replace arXiv pre-prints with the version published at a conference or in a journal whenever possible.
-- **Preserving titlecase** – in order to [preserve correct casing](https://tex.stackexchange.com/questions/10772/bibtex-loses-capitals-when-creating-bbl-file), *reffix* wraps individual title-cased words in the title using the curly brackets.
+- **Preserving titlecase** – in order to [preserve correct casing](https://tex.stackexchange.com/questions/10772/bibtex-loses-capitals-when-creating-bbl-file), *reffix* wraps individual uppercased words in the paper title in curly brackets.
 - **Conservative approach**:
   + the original .bib file is preserved
   + no references are deleted